Promoting the Achievements of Female Employees

 Group Initiative Task and Global Leaders Committee

 With the goal of solving issues that surrounds the Group, the Dai-ichi Life Group has established various task forces (Group Initiative Task Force) consisting of members from each of the overseas Group Companies.
 These task forces cover a wide variety of topics to engage in Group-wide collaborative initiatives.
 With our diverse range of global talent and specialties, our Group engages in discussions to solve issues and create value.
-The Group has also created the Global Leaders Committee comprised of top executives from each Group company as they engage in deep discussions with the goal of further growth of the Group.
+In addition, our Group has established the Global Leaders Committee (GLC), a forum composed of executives from overseas group companies and domestic executive officers, to discuss the Group's management and business strategies and to share its philosophy and policies.

 Global DE&I Summit